 overview

-• Omid Amili is an Assistant Professor in mechanical engineering at the University of Toledo and the director of the Laboratory for Fluid Mechanics.
-His laboratory uses physical experiments complemented by numerical simulations to investigate the physics of fluids in complex settings.
-The research focus has been primarily on unladen and particle-laden turbulence, high-speed flows, and biological flows.
-A wide range of optical and non-optical methods including high-speed imaging, particle image/tracking velocimetry (PIV/PTV), holography, schlieren, phase-contrast magnetic resonance imaging (4D Flow MRI), and acoustic measurements are used and further developed.
-Dr. Amili teaches thermal-fluids courses at both undergraduate and graduate levels that include Fluid Mechanics, Fluids Laboratory, Thermodynamics, and Intermediate/Advanced Fluid Mechanics.
-Amili earned his bachelor's degree in mechanical engineering along with a master's degree in biomedical engineering both from Tehran Polytechnic in 2003 and 2005, respectively.
+• Omid Amili is an Assistant Professor in mechanical engineering at the University of Toledo and the director of the Fluid Flow Imaging Laboratory.
+His lab uses physical experiments complemented by numerical simulations to investigate the physics of fluids in complex settings.
+The research focus has been primarily on unladen and particle-laden turbulence, high-speed flows, and biological-related flows.
+A wide range of optical and non-optical methods including high-speed imaging, particle image/tracking velocimetry (PIV/PTV), holography, schlieren, phase-contrast magnetic resonance imaging (4D-Flow MRI), and acoustic measurements are used and further developed.
+Dr. Amili teaches thermal-fluids courses at both undergraduate and graduate levels that include Fluid Mechanics, Thermodynamics, and Intermediate/Advanced Fluid Mechanics.
+He earned his bachelor's degree in mechanical engineering along with a master's degree in biomedical engineering both from Tehran Polytechnic in 2003 and 2005, respectively.
 He holds a Ph.D. in mechanical engineering from Monash University, Melbourne.
+Prior to joining his current position, he was a post-doctoral research associate at the University of Minnesota, Minneapolis, between 2015 and 2019.

 selected publications